 Churros in El Moro

 Churros are one of the treats you must try in Mexico City.
 The famous Churros El Moro is an 80-year-old establishment that competes for the title of Mexico cites best churros.

-You can see exactly why locals love to visit this place.
-Admittedly, here you will see the odd tourist that has gotten the inside scoop on where to go for Churros.
+You’ll see exactly why locals love to visit.
+Admittedly, you’ll find the odd tourist that has gotten the inside scoop on where to go for Churros.

 However, this doesn’t take away from the fact that here you can get one of the best churro experiences known to man.

 When the churro man at the counter asks you which sugar you’d like opt for the cinnamon sugar, it’s absolutely delicious.

 Again, visited by both tourists and locals but you’ll still stand out like a sore thumb.
 Especially if you come here on weekend.